buraczkii/tictactoe/readme.md

 ```

 ## Further development
 The file 'tmp.txt' holds todos and 'nice to haves' for improving this program.
 It is currently in a polished working state and all code can always be improved upon (: .
+Also open to suggestions and ideas!

 # xoxoxoxoxoxoxoxoxoxoxoxoxoxoxoxoxoxoxoxo